edamametechnologies/threatmodels/README.md

 - System Integrity: includes installed MDM and other 3rd party admin / tampering threats
 - System Services: threats linked to system services The threats naming convention is as follows:
+- The threat name is in the format shall describe the threat in a concise manner (and not its remediation)
-- No 'dash' in the name
+- No '-' in the name
 - Space is allowed in favor of the _ character
 - No special characters
 - No capital letters except for acronyms and the first letter of a commercial name
-- E.g. 'latest Chrome'
+- E.g. 'Chrome not uptodate'